-Potty training guru Amanda Jenner pinpoints her five key signs that your child is ready to give it a go.
+Potty training guru, Amanda Jenner, pinpoints her five key signs that your child is ready to ditch the nappies and give the potty a go.

-Potty training is something that most parents dread and knowing when and where to start is one of the most common questions I get asked.
-The one thing that most parents make a mistake with is starting when they are ready - rather than starting when the child is ready.
+Potty training is something that most parents dread, and knowing when and where to start is one of the most common questions I get asked.
+The one thing that many parents make a mistake with is starting when they are ready - rather than starting when their child is ready.

 Look for the Five Key Signs of Readiness